Anrnh/foodOnline/README.md

 3. **Submit a PR**: Open a pull request with a clear description of what you’ve done.
 4. **Review & Merge**: After approval, your changes will be merged into the main branch.

-Make sure to follow our [contribution guidelines](CONTRIBUTING.md) for a smooth process.

 ## 📄 License

 Feel free to use, modify, and distribute.